- Optimizely Web Experimentation

-Optimizely helps you avoid this by taking a more stringent approach to controlling errors.
-Instead of focusing on the false positive rate, Optimizely uses procedures that manage the false discovery rate, which we define like this:
+Optimizely Experimentation helps you avoid this by taking a more rigorous approach to controlling errors.
+Instead of focusing on the false positive rate, Optimizely Experimentation uses procedures that manage the false discovery rate, which we define like this:

 False Discovery Rate = (average number of incorrect winning and losing declarations) / (total number of winning and losing declarations)

-These procedures are designed to control the expected proportion of conclusive results that are incorrect.
+These procedures are designed to control the expected proportion of incorrect conclusive results.

-In statistical language, this would be described as the number of incorrect rejections of the null hypothesis (that null hypothesis is the claim that there was no change to visitor behavior as a result of a particular change to your website).
+In statistical language, this would be described as the number of incorrect rejections of the null hypothesis (that null hypothesis is the claim that there was no change to visitor behavior due to a particular change to your website).

-False discovery rate control is a statistical procedure for correcting multiplicity caused by running multiple hypothesis tests at once.
-Optimizely's Stats Engine incorporates a tiered version of the Benjamini-Hochberg procedure for false discovery rate control to correct statistical significance across multiple metrics and variations.
+False discovery rate control is a statistical procedure for correcting multiplicity caused by running multiple hypothesis tests simultaneously.
+Optimizely Experimentation's Stats Engine incorporates a tiered version of the Benjamini-Hochberg procedure for false discovery rate control to correct statistical significance across multiple metrics and variations.
 The procedure offers a way to increase the power to detect statistically significant differences between variations, all while maintaining a principled bound on the error.

-Citations for the specific false discovery rate control algorithms incorporated into Optimizely's Stats Engine are:
+Citations for the specific false discovery rate control algorithms incorporated into Optimizely Experimentation's Stats Engine are:

 Benjamini, Y., & Hochberg, Y. (1995).
 Controlling the false discovery rate: a practical and powerful approach to multiple testing.
 Journal of the Royal statistical society: series B (Methodological), 57(1), 289-300.
 [LINK]